hoomanhanaei/DS_101/README.md

 - **Reformatting characters into numerical values**: Converting categorical or text data into numerical representations.
 - **Combining data from multiple sources**: Merging datasets to enrich the available information.

-**Cleaning and manipulating data into a structured form is crucial for effective analysis and modeling.**
+`$Cleaning and manipulating data into a structured form is crucial for effective analysis and modeling.$**`

 ## Keywords
 - **Data wrangling** with pandas, NumPy, yaml.